 On the other hand, preliminary studies provide data showing antioxidants as a fasting marker and that fasting may encourage the production of diverse age-related metabolites.
 However, production is deficient in older individuals, but otherwise, productive in young people.

-Not only that, but recent debates on aging indicate that calorie deficits and fasting have a delayed effect on the life of lab animals…but the precise mechanism continues to be an unsolved riddle.
+Not only that, but recent debates on ageing indicate that calorie deficits and fasting have a delayed effect on the life of lab animals…but the precise mechanism continues to be an unsolved riddle.

-By establishing specific exercises, supplements, or medications able to mirror a metabolic reaction, it may be conceivable to substantiate the anti-aging effect from individual points of view.
+By establishing specific exercises, supplements, or medications able to mirror a metabolic reaction, it may be conceivable to substantiate the anti-ageing effect from individual points of view.

 The new findings would confirm content previously advising us of what fasting could do for particular health conditions.
 The next step is to duplicate these results in a broader application or at least examine how scientists could provoke the metabolic changes in other ways.

 People need to know whether we can enjoy the benefits of preventing metabolic diseases and prolong life by fasting or calorie deficit as with animals.
 Understanding the transformations in metabolism induced by fasting should lead